Ao-senXiong/securityChecker/README.md

 ##### Can you think of further refinements to your type system or a combination with other analyses that would improve the analysis?

-Certainly, an interesting direction is to add sanitizer and formatter, which could make type from @Untrusted to @Trusted and @Trusted to @Safe.
+Certainly, an interesting direction is to add sanitizer and formatter, which could convert type from @Untrusted to @Trusted and @Trusted to @Safe and not simply define a new string.
 Also, it would be great if error report could be more precise on the specific location.

 ##### Can your type system have false positives or false negatives?
 What do these terms mean in this case?